Why is teamwork important in a work environment? (2021 Update)

 When you boost teamwork in a work environment, it encourages everyone to get along.
 It makes it so that each person’s ideas are equally important, and nobody feels excluded.

 Encouraging teamwork is so important because it gives a voice to the voiceless.
 In the workplace, people have different strengths, weaknesses, skills, and personalities.
 Some people are more naturally reserved than others, but still have great ideas to share.

 Their shyness may make them feel too afraid to speak up, fearing their ideas are not important enough.
-They might even find more comfort using social media instead of having a face to face conversation.
+They might even find more comfort in using social media instead of having a face-to-face conversation.

 By encouraging teamwork, those people will realize that they still do have a voice.
 They’ll be encouraged to speak up.
 When teamwork is happening in a group setting and everyone has a chance to share, even the timidest will know that they get to voice their ideas, questions, concerns, and comments.

 Being a new employee can be terrifying.
 Many of them may even be worried about things like health insurance from an old job, or whether they’ll fit in at all.

 When a new employee is hired, they can feel overwhelmed and scared.
 That’s because it’s a brand new workflow that they need to get used to.
 This can be made a bit easier if a workplace encourages teamwork.

 When a new employee knows they have coworkers that they can rely on, it helps to take the stress off of them.